1. A faculty member holding at least Associate Graduate Faculty status must approve

 It is a good idea to discuss matters of format with the expert on this at the Graduate

-School; at the current time and for many years this has been Michelle Stout, firstname.lastname@example.org.
-She will also be the one to scrutinize your final manuscript and judge that it does
+School.
+They will also be the one to scrutinize your final manuscript and judge that

-or does not meet the requirements, and she is the one to whom you should submit your
+it does or does not meet the requirements, and they are the one to whom you should

 8. You must present your thesis to the Graduate School for approval of the final

 copy after your committee accepts your thesis and you have made all the revisions it requires,.

 You must submit your thesis to the Graduate School electronically.
 Make sure you are